noctisatrae/gunpoint/README.md

 - - [ ] Redis compatibility
 - - [ ] A `/set` URI using `gun.set()`
 - - [ ] Support for arrays in JS Object
+- - [ ] Be able to configure Gun with config.json
 - - [X] Docker image with CI on `master` branch

 ## What you can do, currently :